727800350/note/graph/matplotlib/matplotlib.md

 	- k Black
 	- w White
 - Gray-level strings: matplotlib will interpret a string representation of a floating point value as a shade of gray, such as 0.75 for a medium light gray.

+## line styles
+The linestyle parameter is available for all the commands that involve line rendering.

+- Solid
+- Dashed
+- Dotted
+- Dashdot

+## line width
+Likewise, the linewidth parameter will change the thickness of lines.
+By default, the thickness is set to 1 unit.

+## fill pattern
+Rendering function filling volumes, such as pyplot.bar(), accept an optional parameter, hatch.
+This parameter can take the following values:

+- /
+- \
+- |
+- -
+- +
+- x
+- o
+- O
+- .
+- *

+## marker style
+Markers can be specified in various ways as follows:

+- Predefined markers: They can be predefined shapes, represented as a number in the [0, 8] range, or some strings
+- Vertices list: This is a list of value pairs, used as coordinates for the path of a shape
+- Regular polygon: It represents a triplet (N, 0, angle) for an N sided regular polygon, with a rotation of angle degrees
+- Start polygon: It represents a triplet (N, 1, angle) for an N sided regular star, with a rotation of angle degrees

+通过变量s可以控制marker的大小